-If you have a position which is in high demand, a branded advert will mean that some candidates will probably call.
+If you have a position that is in high demand, a branded advert will mean that some candidates will probably call.
 This can be a great thing as it shows who is keen.
-On the other hand it could cause some companies an admin headache.
+On the other hand, it could cause some companies an admin headache.
 If the latter then stick with unbranded and let your agent field all the unwanted calls.

 - Does my company have a great brand and would people love to work for us?

 - Would it be great for some candidates to contact us directly about vacancies?

 - Are we in a competitive market for talent?

 - Am I happy to spend more on my advert to increase the chance of converting a candidate?